KenCorbettJr/html5sql/README.md

             }
         }

-        So a simple example of the SQL parameter when using using SQL Statement Objects could be:
+    4. **An Array of SQL Statement Objects** -
+        You can also put many SQL Statement Objects in an array to be processed sequentially.
+Using the array and object literal syntax this could look something like this:

             [
               {